lincbrain/linc-archive/doc/design/linc-annotation.md

 ### Use case 1 - Manual annotation of axon bundles

 Outline axon bundles on 2D slices to create volumetric segmentations.
-For example segmentations see [Sundaresan et al., bioRxiv 2023](https://doi.org/10.1101/2023.09.30.560310).
+For example segmentations see [Sundaresan et al., bioRxiv 2023](https://doi.org/10.1101/2023.09.30.560310) which were generated in Neurolucida.

 Annotation of axon bundles will occur in the following data modalities:
 1. Optical microscopy of histological sections of axon tracers